paulvollmer/MultitouchPadOsc/Readme.md

 The MultitouchPadOsc Project Page is Hosted at http://wrongentertainment.github.com/MultitouchPadOsc/
 Check out for New released Version at https://github.com/WrongEntertainment/MultitouchPadOsc

 Copyright (2011) Paul Vollmer

+Third Party Code Additional copyright notices and license terms applicable to portions of the Software are set forth in the THIRDPARTYLICENSEREADME.txt file.

 * * *

 ###Description

-MultitouchPadOsc ist eine Applikation für das Magic Trackpad (Apple) mit dem man die eingehenden Multitouch Events
-als OSC-Message versenden kann.
-Dadurch ist es möglich das Trackpad als Controller zu verwenden.
-Die MagicTrackpadOSC Applikation ist mit dem Betriebssystem MacOS 10.5+ zu benutzen, damit ein valider Support gewährleistet wird.

-Als Font kommt die [Bitstream Vera.ttf](http://ftp.gnome.org/pub/GNOME/sources/ttf-bitstream-vera/1.10/) zum Einsatz.
+MultitouchPadOsc is an application to check the incomming Multitouch Events and send these events as an osc-message.
+So you can use your Multitouch Pad as a control-device to manipulate something.

+It will be used the [Bitstream Vera.ttf](http://ftp.gnome.org/pub/GNOME/sources/ttf-bitstream-vera/1.10/) font.

 **License**
 GNU Lesser General Public License
 **Install**
--
+Package Istallation
 **Platform**
 Mac OS
 **Dependencies**
-Mac OS 10.5+
+Software: Mac OS 10.5+
+Hardware: MacBook, MacBook Pro with a Multitouch Trackpad or an Magic Trackpad.

 Build with [openFrameworks](http://www.openframeworks.cc) version 0.07